pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 Tortoises live *longer than* cats.
 My sister is *more intelligent than* my brother.
 Mumbai is *bigger than* Delhi.
-A rose is *more beautiful* than hibiscus.
+A rose is *more beautiful* than a hibiscus.
 Shiva is *cleverer than* Subrat.
 Tortoises live *longer than* cats.
 My mom is *taller than* my grandmom.